AbdulRahmanAlHamali/flutter_typeahead/README.md

 ### Customizing the suggestions box

 TypeAhead provides default configurations for the suggestions box.
 You can, however, override most of them.
-This is done by passing a `SuggestionsBoxDecoration` to the `suggestionsBoxDecoration` property.
+This is done by passing a `SuggestionsDecoration` to the `suggestionsDecoration` property.

-Use the `offsetX` property in `SuggestionsBoxDecoration` to shift the suggestions box along the x-axis.
+Use the `offset` property in `SuggestionsDecoration` to shift the suggestions box along the x and y axis.
 You may also pass BoxConstraints to `constraints` in `SuggestionsBoxDecoration` to adjust the width and height of the suggestions box.
 Using the two together will allow the suggestions box to be placed almost anywhere.